COVID-19 Testing Program for All Undergraduates

 Scheduling your tests to comply with our twice weekly requirement

-All undergraduates living on campus or coming to campus frequently are required to test twice weekly with Verily Life Sciences.
-For compliance purposes, a week runs from Monday through Saturday.
-To remain in compliance, you should therefore schedule one test from Monday-Wednesday and one test from Thursday-Saturday each week.
+All undergraduates living on campus or coming to campus frequently are required to test twice weekly with Color Genomics.
+For compliance purposes, a week runs from Sunday through Saturday.
+To remain in compliance, you should therefore schedule one test from Sunday-Wednesday and one test from Thursday-Saturday each week.
 Ideally, your tests are separated by 3 days as your schedules allow.
 For example, you might test on Monday and Friday, or Tuesday and Saturday.
 This will help you monitor your health over a 7-day period, and help us monitor aggregate campus conditions on a weekly basis, which we then summarize on the Stanford COVID-19 dashboards.

 - Testing is provided at no charge to undergraduates.

 - These requirements apply to everyone, regardless of COVID-19 vaccination status.

-- If you have any trouble registering with Verily, please submit a ServiceNow ticket.
+- If you have any trouble registering with Color, please submit a ServiceNow ticket.